rahul051296/small-talk-rasa-stack/data/data.md

 - you can talk to me

 ## intent:smalltalk.agent.there
+- are you there?
 - are you there
 - you are there
 - are you near me
+- are you here ?
 - are you here
 - are you still there
-- you are here
+- you are here?
-- you still there
+- you still there?
 - are you still here

 ## intent:smalltalk.appraisal.bad